 This service will be selected when rules are created by the explicit HTTP proxy wizard.

 Authentication: If you select this option, unauthenticated users will be redirected to the captive portal when they connect.
-This service will be selected when rules are created by the authentication wizard.

 Redirect incoming SIP calls (UDP) URLs without authentication